therealcmj/SimpleCA/README.md

 Usage Instructions
 ========
 To use:

 Make a directory to contain the script and the keys and certs it will generate put this code into a file in that directory.
-I called it simpleca.sh, but use whatever name you like run it
+I called it simpleca.sh, but use whatever name you like.
+Then just run it from there.

 The script takes one or more parameters that specify the CN of the cert you want it to generate.
 So